Arrcus/lsoe-python/README.md

 -----------------

 The implementation has minimal support for externally supplied vendor-specific PDUs.
-Specifically, there are hooks in the VENDOR, ACK, and ERROR PDU handlers for vendor-supplied code.
+Specifically, there are hooks in the VENDOR and ACK PDU handlers for vendor-supplied code.
 This has not been tested, and we don't recommend using this mechanism unless you're comfortable reading the code to see what it does.
 The intent is just to make it possible for you to add vendor extensions without having to modify the core protocol engine.

 Example: